 All three weeks have at their heart the theme of Captivated: Hearing God’s Word.
 In hearing the written word, we meet the living word, Jesus Christ.

 We are delighted to have Don Carson come to give the Bible Readings on Galatians.
 This is particularly fitting in the 500th anniversary of the beginning of the Reformation and the rediscovery of justification by grace alone through faith alone.
 The Reformation also heralded a fresh awareness of the power and sufficiency of the Word of God.
 In the evening celebrations, we will be looking at striking images for the Word of God.
-We are delighted to welcome Tim Chester and Michael Green to come and speak.
+We are delighted to welcome Tim Chester to come and speak.
 In the afternoons, we have a special series for the Word@2:30, unpacking the five ‘solas’, the five ‘alones’ that formed the backbone of the Reformation.
 We are thrilled to be able to welcome Andrew Atherstone to speak, as he applies these great Reformation truths to our hearts and lives.